Last updated on June 30, 2026

 There are better things to do in Boros () equipment decks than Bruenor Battlehammer, but by playing with equip costs, it’s arguably one of the more fun ways to try to make that archetype work.

 Mr. Orfeo, the Boulder is here to Fling your Yargle and Multani.
-Other stuff, too, sure, but mostly that and big creature stuff that are also like that.
-After watching the Barbie movie, I decided for myself that his full name is “Mr. Ken Orfeo,” and now you know which song is in my head when I play this deck.
+After watching the Barbie movie, I decided for myself that his full name is “Mr. Ken Orfeo”, and now you know which song is in my head when I play this deck.

 This card doesn’t see quite the play it should, but Izzet () mages are spoiled for choices.
 In the right build, Balmor, Battlemage Captain goes fast, and it's actually quite solid in Duel Commander.
 Someday, Izzet prowess fliers will come together and this will be a top deck.

 You don’t have to play Rat Colony to want to run a Totentanz, Swarm Piper deck, but that’s a thing.
 Up until Wilds of Eldraine, rats deck were usually mono-black.
-But WOE gave us a decent number of good rat cards in red, like Song of Totentanz, sure, but being able to play Rat tokens with Impact Tremors and Goblin Bombardment is a lot of fun.
+But WOE gave us a decent number of good rat cards in red, like Song of Totentanz.
+Being able to play rats with Impact Tremors and Goblin Bombardment is a lot of fun.
 I expect to see this deck rise in the ranks as more people figure this bard out.

 Paired with Candlekeep Sage as a background, Abdel Adrian, Gorion's Ward quietly rose to second place behind Brago, King Eternal in the Azorius () blink commander space.
 There’s something about drawing a card when you Ephemerate your commander to keep it alive that’s especially pleasing to a certain kind of player.
 Me, I mean me.

-Thalisse, Reverent Medium is the most popular Orzhov () tokens commander because… have you read the card???
-It’s a lot like a token doubler.
+Thalisse, Reverent Medium is the most popular Orzhov () tokens commander because… have you read the card?
+It’s a lot like a token doubler that functions on everyone's end step.

-If you’ve ever been stuck waiting for Trelasarra, Moon Dancer to finish scrying and adding +1/+1 counters in a Scurry Oak/Heliod, Sun-Crowned combo on MTG Arena, you know why you might consider this elf cleric over reigning Selesnya () lifegain champ Lathiel, the Bounteous Dawn.
+If you’ve ever been stuck waiting for Trelasarra, Moon Dancer to finish scrying and adding +1/+1 counters in a Scurry Oak/Heliod, Sun-Crowned combo deck, you know why you might consider this elf cleric over reigning Selesnya () lifegain champ Lathiel, the Bounteous Dawn.

 Lagrella, the Magpie is a strange card to use as a commander.
-You’re probably going to just use Chulane, Teller of Tales to command your Bant () soldiers deck that you built to get both King Darien XLVIII and Harbin, Vanguard Aviator into the same deck.
-But Lagrella is a soldier (!?!), and having a piece of removal in the command zone is pretty helpful in a deck that wants to pack more bodies and less spells, and having a blinkable piece of removal that can also sort of slow-blink something else on your board is surprisingly amazing.
-This card is climbing the list because Bant blink is a good deck, but Roon of the Hidden Realm is, I’m sorry, meh at best.
+You’re probably going to just use Chulane, Teller of Tales, but Lagrella offers a piece of removal in the command zone, and having a blinkable piece of removal that can also sort of slow-blink something else on your board is surprisingly amazing.
 Just blinking Lagrella to keep forcing opponents to put their commanders back in the command zone can just shut down some decks entirely.

 Tokens + proliferate.
 This is probably the place for all those Phyrexia: All Will Be One uncommons you drafted but didn’t have an EDH deck for.
 Minthara, Merciless Soul can get out of hand in a snap if folks aren’t careful.